-The OCVE will implement a comprehensive initiative to convey safety messages to commercial motor vehicle drivers and all other Florida motorists focusing on No Zone/Share the Road messages and conveying the dangers of Drowsy Driving.
-The OCVE will secure a combination of public service announcements placed on billboards statewide; digital advertisements targeted to commercial motor vehicles, online and/or in, mobile applications and traffic mobile applications; broadcast and/or internet radio; and social media platforms, including Facebook, Twitter and Instagram.
-Motorists will be exposed to consistent safety messages on and off the roadway, reminding them to share the road and take a break when drowsy.
+The OCVE will implement a comprehensive initiative to convey safety messages to commercial motor vehicle drivers and all other Florida motorists focusing on any of the following topics or groups: No Zone/Share the Road; drowsy driving/hours of service; seatbelt use; work zone safety; prospective and mature drivers; migrant worker transportation.

+The OCVE will secure a combination of public service announcements placed on billboards statewide; digital advertisements targeted to commercial motor vehicles and drivers around CMVs, online and/or in, mobile applications and traffic mobile applications; broadcast and/or internet radio; and social media platforms, including Facebook, Twitter and Instagram.
+Motorists will be exposed to consistent safety messages on and off the roadway.